Welcome to SoundsMedieval.org

 We have been awarded a research grant from the Society of Antiquaries, with funds from a benefaction by Marion Gilchrist Wilson FSA.
 It is towards expenses for a year (in the first place - we have asked for three years) to visit and survey around 350 churches per year.
 There are now about 1,000 churches in our sights.

 You will find in our Library lectures and articles (click here to see), produced from 2011 to 2018, which contain some of the essential background and suggest lines of exploration.
-The most recent lecture/presentation, to the British Institute of Organ Studies Research Conference in Birmingham, is '1300-1660: Filling-in the Gap' given in February 2018.
+The most recent lecture/presentation was given in 2021.

 It seems that the potential of the many surviving documents of the medieval period has not been fully exploited.
 This website will contain as much documentation as we can assemble.
 From thousands of details a whole picture can be built up.
 They describe in English and Latin the huge community effort that went into making churches resound with music: choir-books, singers, bells and organs of all sizes.